Mr-emeka/Mr-emeka/README.md

 # Hi, I'm Ukpai (Aimes) 👋🏾 👩🏾‍💻

-Positive and self-disciplined Software Engineer with 3+ years of experience developing user-friendly and pixel-perfect software products.
-I am well-versed in Node, HTML, CSS, and JavaScript.
-I also have experience building single-page web applications using Next, Gatsby, and React.
+Passionate and self-driven Software Engineer with 3+ years of experience crafting beautifully designed and user-friendly software.
+I'm fluent in Node, HTML, CSS, and JavaScript, and I've built engaging single-page apps using Next, Gatsby, and React.
+Collaborating remotely on diverse teams has refined my communication and problem-solving skills, making me a versatile asset to any project.
-I have worked remotely on a couple of projects with groups of people from various backgrounds, which has given me the opportunity to strengthen my skills.
-I have gained the maturity and technical expertise required to work on any software project.

 ### Highlights 🌟